lukaskleinschmidt/gulp-frontend/readme.md

 # build assests
 gulp build
 ```

-## Gulp
-Configure gulp to match the project with the `gulp.config.json` file.

 ## Styles
 This boilerplate comes with an set of css rules and some scss functions and mixins.
 All classes mixins and functions are opinionated and should be modified / or removed to match the projects requirements.